sigmunjr/INF5860_exercises/week12/README.md

 From the **week12** folder you can then run a **tensorboard server** with:

     $ tensorboard --logdir train/

+If you are on a UiO computer:

+    $ /opt/ifi/anaconda2/bin/tensorboard --logdir train/

 If you open the url **localhost:6006** in you browser you can see the tensorboard, and it may look similar to this: